ga4gh/va-spec/schema/va-spec/core-im/def/StudyGroup.rst

 **Computational Definition**

-The sum of all actions taken by a single agent in contributing to the creation, modification,  assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem,  Publication, etc.)
+A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific  study based on their exhibiting one or more common characteristics  (e.g. ethnicity, race, country of origin,  clinical history, age, gender, geographic location, income, etc.)

     **Information Model**

-Some Contribution attributes are inherited from :ref:`gks.core:Entity`.
+Some StudyGroup attributes are inherited from :ref:`gks.core:Entity`.

     .. list-table::
        :class: clean-wrap